Sensative/vsm-translator-open-source/README.md

 All this is made available in the MQTT client, which also support reformatting the output to fit your environment, and publishing it there.

+# Basic Translator

+Should you require a simpler solution in the form of a single JS function to translate a single type of device, for example for Chirpstack, check out the Basic Translators branch https://github.com/Sensative/vsm-translator-open-source/tree/dots-basic-translators of this git repo.
+These translators are still under development and may be subject to bugs.
+The README of that branch contains more information on how to use them and the limitations inherit to them.